Titian in Venice & Rome – In A New Light with LEDs, Neurobiology…

 The all-encompassing Il Pallazo Enciclopedico (The Encyclopedic Palace) exhibition in the 2013 edition of the Venice Biennale this year, for the first time in its hundred-year history also features a pavilion by the Vatican, the bastion of tradition and religion.
 Essentially a show of international modern and contemporary art from participating countries (88 this year) along with a main curated exhibition, this Biennale succeeds in showing art’s wide reach, including “outsider” art – art made by artists who worked outside the accepted art historical narrative and were not concerned with critical acclaim or financial success.
 Art for them represented an impulse or ideal that drove them to express themselves visually, with painting or building.
 This apparently is the thesis of Massimilliano Gioni, director of the 55th Venice Biennale and chief curator of its main show (See Holland Cotter’s review in NY Times).

 Aside from the Vatican pavilion, Gioni’s amazing horizontal reach this year is also complemented by some deep art history in the millennium-old Doge’s Palace in San Marco.
 It shows Manet: Return to Venice (to September 1, 2013).
-It is a fabulous show, reclaiming Baroque Italy’s place in its influence on Manet, who is known as the nineteenth century artist who pioneered modernism just before the Impressionists by painting everyday life, people and their social interactions.
+It is a fabulous show, reclaiming Baroque Italy’s place in its influence on Manet (French, 1832-1883), who is known as the nineteenth century artist who pioneered modernism just before the Impressionists by painting everyday life, people and their social interactions.
 The great coup of the show though, without a doubt, is the pairing, side by side, of Titian’s Venus of Urbino (1538) with Manet’s Olympia (1863).

 Neither painting had ever before left their respective homes, the Uffizi in Florence and the Musée d’Orsay in Paris.
 The influence is here obvious – same pose, almost identical composition – but the women’s attitude is vastly different.
 Both, probably courtesans, face the viewer directly with implicit invitation and are charged with eroticism.
 But the gaze of the two women shows their 300-year separation: that of Venus is slightly averted, with some classical modesty; whereas that of Manet’s 19th Century Olympia is bold and challenging, nonchalant, meeting the viewer’s eye midway.
 It is thought that both artists had used their mistresses as models